 5 Ways to Build a Sales Culture that Drives Success

-This includes elements such as how productive salespeople are, how much they sell, how long they’re retained as employees, and how engaged they are with the overall mission of the organization.
+This includes elements such as how productive sales professionals are, how much they sell, how long they’re retained as employees, and how engaged they are with the overall mission of the organization.

 What is Sales Culture?

 Sales culture has to do with the sales mindset, attitude, and behaviors of an organization that will affect everything from the relationship between team members, to how your sellers view the organization’s commitment to their individual success, to the interactions with prospects and customers.

 At Vengreso, we have a term to describe the people that contribute to Vengreso’s success.
 A Vengresonian is a person who focuses on the end-customer experience and happy customers.
 It’s someone that blazes a trail to guide others.
 And, a Vengresonian is no stranger to going above and beyond to help not just their sales mates, but also to ensure that our customers have the best experience with our company, products and solutions.
 Now, doesn’t that sound a bit like great sales culture?

 How to Create a Sales Culture Within Your Organization

 In order to build a successful sales culture, it all starts with the tone you set during the hiring and onboarding process.
 I literally mean day one of arrival.
 When new team members join the company within the first few hours of arrival we are hosting their virtual receiving line (VRL).
 Everyone in the company is invited to attend this very special culture event.
 This VRL is all about them.

 We start with a virtual high-five and a welcome greeting from myself as the CEO of the company, I then introduce the new hire to the entire company.
 We then want to know who they are, where they are from, and one thing nobody knows about them even if someone was looking at any or all of their social profiles.
 Finally, we take the time to have two Vengresonians offer words of wisdom, usually a newbie and an old-timer.